bibhutighimire/ONXCR---Customer-Order-Relationship/README.md

 Answer:
         public async Task<float?> GetTotalOrderByDate(DateTime date)
         {
-            //LINQ query below connects woth Orders table and using where() clause it filters rows and gets data whose date of order was passed in parameter.
-Then using SumAsync() it sums the AmountOfOrder of all the rows.
-This is asynchronous call.
-The sum of AmountOfOrder is stored in orders and checked for null reference error and returned.

             float? orders = (float)Convert.ToDecimal(await _context.Orders.Where(x => x.DateOfOrder == date).SumAsync(y => y.AmountOfOrder));

             if (orders.Value == 0)